BIG FAT BIKE FESTIVAL 2018

 Event Descriptions and Details

 Meet and Greet

-On Friday evening, March 23rd, come kick off the Big Fat Bike Festival (BFBF) with a Meet and Greet bonfire at Bishop's Beach.
+On Friday evening, March 23rd, come kick off the Big Fat Bike Festival (BFBF) with a Meet and Greet bonfire at the pavilion at Bishop's Beach.

 The Obstacle Course will be ready for riding so bring your bikes and do some loops!
 Hang out with friends and family (the furry type are welcome too), a growler of your favorite brew to share (or not!), and/or some food to roast on the fire.

 The Featured Ride on Saturday morning is an Anchor Point, AK to Homer, AK one-way ride.
 We will gather in Homer at Alaska Islands and Oceans Visitor Center to get riders checked in, load bikes on trailers/box trucks, and load riders on buses (no dogs allowed on buses or this beach ride).
 The trip to Anchor Point takes about 20 minutes on the bus.
 We will unload at the Anchor Point Beach located at the Anchor River State Recreation Area.

 From there we hit the beach and head south towards Homer.
 This is a one-way ride so please be prepared to ride all 16 miles.
 The route is a mix of gravel, rock and boulders on the upper beach and smooth, fast sand flats on the lower beach.
 Most likely we will be riding on the upper beach (rockier than lower beach) since we start the ride just after high tide.
 You'll find a cozy bonfire 8 miles up the beach at Diamond Creek where you can warm up before venturing on.